-CBP Project Number Description 2017/18 Actions Towards Completion 1.1 Prepare a Public Open Space Strategy Prepare a Public Open Space Strategy to guide the development, management and activation of parks, reserves and other open spaces to meet current/future Council and community expectations.
+CBP Project Description 2017/18 Actions Towards Completion Number Completion 1.1 Prepare a Public Open Space Strategy Prepare a Public Open Space Strategy to guide the development, management and activation of parks, reserves and other open spaces to meet current/future Council and community expectations.
 Initial research and analysis has been completed.
-Extensive community consultation involving community, residents, sporting clubs, businesses advisory groups, internal business units and reserve users was undertaken throughout 2018.
+Extensive community consultation involving community, residents, sporting clubs, businesses, advisory groups, internal business units and reserve users was undertaken throughout 2018.
 Work continues on this project, with project completion expected by early 2019.
 1.2 Prepare Banks Reserve Master Plan Prepare a Master Plan that effectively responds to current and future community demands, maximises land use and asset sustainability and aligns with Council's focus on creating more inviting green and open spaces.
-Following the site analysis, context analysis and stakeholder engagement, a number of focus areas and themes were identified as key to the Master Plan: Amenity Activation Accessibility Recreation Foreshore interaction Aboriginal culture and heritage Safety Environment Three community reference group workshops facilitated by the project consultant, were held in the first half of 2018 to determine the site design and concept plans.
-More broadly, works undertaken by the City at Banks Reserve in 2017/18 included revegetation of the foreshore and preliminary designs working towards formalising the carpark at Summers Street.
+Following the site analysis, context analysis and stakeholder engagement, a number of focus areas and themes were identified as key to the Master Plan: • Amenity • Activation • Accessibility • Recreation • Foreshore interaction • Aboriginal culture and heritage • Safety • Environment Three community reference group workshops facilitated by the project consultant, were held in the first half of 2018 to determine the site design and concept plans.

+T More broadly, works undertaken by the City at Banks Reserve in 2017/18 included revegetation of the foreshore and preliminary designs working towards formalising the carpark at Summers Street.
 Work continues on this project and the Master Plan is expected to be completed by early 2019.

-CBP Project Number Description 2017/18 Actions Towards Completion 1.10 Prepare Leederville Oval Master Plan Prepare a detailed Master Plan to guide the future development and management of Leederville Oval as a multi-use venue within Leederville Town Centre.
+1.10 Prepare Leederville Oval Master Plan Prepare a detailed Master Plan to guide the future development and management of Leederville Oval as a multi-use venue within Leederville Town Centre.
 An infrastructure audit, along with a floodlight report, asset report and turf report, has been completed and the WAFL Economic Impact Study has commenced.
 The Master Plan Consultancy Budget is being finalised to inform CBP 1.11 - Implement the Leederville Oval Master Plan.
-2.2 Implement a Program to Address Social Isolation Amongst Seniors in our Community Expand the Befriend Social Network (or similar) in the City of Vincent to combat loneliness and isolation amongst senior members of the Vincent community.
-A Service Delivery Agreement was implemented with Befriend Social Network, involving the Community Connection initiative.
+2.2 Implement a Program to Address Social Isolation Amongst Seniors in our Community Expand the Befriend Social Network (or similar) in the City of Vincent to combat Ioneliness and isolation amongst senior members of the Vincent community.
+A Service Delivery Agreement was implemented with Befriend Social Network , involving the Community Connection initiative.
 Additional networking activities have been included in the City's Well & Wise calendar, including senior activities at Loftus Community Centre and the Senior Recreation Council.
 5.1 Upgrade the Library Management System Replace the existing library and local history management system with a modern software solution that meets contemporary collection management demands and provides an easy to use interface for both customers and staff.
 The project scope and system requirements have been finalised, with implementation in 2018/19.
-6.10 Implement a Program to Address Social Isolation Amongst Seniors in our Community Expand the Befriend Social Network (or similar) in the City of Vincent to combat loneliness and isolation amongst senior members of the Vincent community.
+6.10 Implement the Community Partnerships Specific Items within the North Perth Town Centre Place Plan Implement the key focus areas and actions as identified within the North Perth Town Centre Place Plan in collaboration with North Perth Local to deliver great place outcomes.
 A pilot project designed to streamline City facility hire processes commenced in 2017/18.
 Online hire platform SpacetoCo commenced the pilot project for the hire of the North Perth Town Hall and the Lesser Hall, followed by the roll out to other public spaces throughout 2017/18.

-Marketing and event delivery support was also provided to North Perth Local for the Angove Street Halloween and 6006 in the park events.
+Marketing and event delivery support was also provided to North Perth Local for the Angove Street Halloween and 6006 in the park events. -- --